David N. May

-David Noel May (born May 23, 1971) is an American lawyer from Iowa who serves as an associate justice of the Iowa Supreme Court.
+David Noel May (born May 23, 1971) is an American lawyer from Iowa who has served as an associate justice of the Iowa Supreme Court since 2022.

 Education

 May grew up in Missouri.
 He started college at Truman State University before finishing his Bachelor of Arts at the University of Missouri.
 He then received a Master of Public Health from the University of Oklahoma Health Sciences Center, for which he won the Graduate Student Association Award for Outstanding Academic Achievement, and a Juris Doctor, with high honors, from Drake University Law School.
 In law school, May was elected to the Order of the Coif, won awards for the best student in five classes, and served on the Drake Law Review.

 Legal career

 Following law school, May practiced at Hawkins & Norris, P.C. in Des Moines, Iowa for three years, specializing in grain contract litigation.
 He then joined Bradshaw, Fowler, Proctor & Fairgrave, P.C. in Des Moines in 2001, and was a partner at that firm from 2005 until his appointment to the bench in 2016.
 At Bradshaw, May practiced commercial litigation and insurance defense.